PrisonTeam/Prison/knownissues_v3.2.x.md

 https://github.com/help-chat/PlaceholderAPI/wiki/Placeholders

-* **Add support for player use of /mines tp**
-Could be done through other perms and then checking to see if they have access to that mine.
-Perm:  prison.playertp and prison.playertp.a

-* **Improve some of the display pages for ranks and ladders** Can add more information to the listings so they have more value.
+* **Improve some of the display pages for ranks and ladders*** Can add more information to the listings so they have more value.

-* **Tab Completion**
+* **Tab Completion***
 Hook up tab completion on the prison commands.

-* **Better logging of major events**
+* **Better logging of major events***
 Need to log major events such as rankups, both to the server log, and also to the community.
 Server logs for these events, especially when money is involved, is important.

+* **Exclude specific Prison commands**

+Ability to exclude, or ignore, specific commands upon startup.

+NOTE: this may not be needed.
+Disabling the Prison Ranks module solved the problem, which was trying to use EZRanksPro and prison's /rankup command was conflicting with that plugin's /rankup command

+* **New block handling system - put on hold**

+Current system is based upon enumerations which are static and may not reflect the actual run time environment.
+Prison is compiled with 1.9.4, but yet the list may not include all blocks for all versions of bukkit/spigot/minecraft

+If the new block handling system gets all blocks from org.bukkit.Material.values(), then it should reflect what's available on the server version that is running.
+If the server owner decides to upgrade, or down grade, their server version, then they will be responsible for "correcting" any block name that is no longer supported.
+This would be the negative for such a system

+The benefits would be less to manage within prison; attitude of do what you want to do, instead of micro managing the list of blocks.
+Dynamic to support newest blocks available on minecraft/bukkit/spigot, or another platform.
+Ability to pickup custom blocks if they have been injected in to the Material enumeration

+Currently there is a HUGE problem.
+Upon testing, I have determined that although a block exists within the server's org.bukkit.Material enum, Prison cannot select it.
+I do not know why.
+It could be related to the fact that prison is built with Gradle using spigot v1.9.4 and that imposes restrictions upon what enumerations can be accessed at runtime?
+That makes no sense since no artifacts of org.bukkit.Material should be carried over outside of the compile time instance.
+Until this issue can be addressed, there will be no work around or implmentation.

-* **Block Types for Specific Versions of Minecraft** Add in support for the loss of magic values, and also provide for newer block types too.
-Basically have a minecraft version selector that can tailor the list of available block types that can be used, based upon the minecraft version that is running.
+* **Block Types for Specific Versions of Minecraft**

+Add in support for the loss of magic values, and also provide for newer bloc

+types too.
+Basically have a minecraft version selector that can

+tailor the list of available block types that can be used, based upon th

+minecraft version that is running

-* **Possible new feature: Track how many blocks a player mines, including types** Stats could be interesting over time, and could also be used for in game bonuses and rewards and incentives.
+* **Possible new feature: Track how many blocks a player mines, including types*** Stats could be interesting over time, and could also be used for in game bonuses and rewards and incentives.

-* **Redesign the save files to eliminate the magic numbers** Most of the save files within prison, for players, ranks, and ladders, are using magic numbers which is highly prone to errors and is considered very dangerous.
+* **Redesign the save files to eliminate the magic numbers*** Most of the save files within prison, for players, ranks, and ladders, are using magic numbers which is highly prone to errors and is considered very dangerous.
 Also prison would benefit from a redesign in file layout